Premera Blue Cross is here to support members, employers, and healthcare providers during the coronavirus (COVID-19) outbreak.

 6. State of Washington Safe Start WA

-This is a “premium grace period," not a “claims grace period.”
+This is a “premium grace period” and not “claims grace period.”
 This guards against cancellation.
 Premera will hold medical, dental and vision claims during the unpaid premium period though members will continue to show as eligible in the system.
 This will also allow members to get their prescriptions filled.

 During the first 30 days of the grace period, claims will be paid.
 Claims will then be held beginning day 31 to end of grace period.
 This applies to claims beginning March 1.
 During the unpaid premium period, your members will show as eligible in the system.
 This will also allow members to get their prescriptions filled.